youkai-pl/lanchat/README.md

 ## Lanchat.Terminal

 Main client of Lanchat based on Lanchat.Core.
-Terminal app with look inspired by Irssi.
 Available for Windows, Linux and MacOS.

 ### Installation